nodejs/undici/README.md

   either fully consume or destroy the body unless there is an error, or no further requests will be processed.

-Unlike `request` this method expects `handler` to return a `Writable` which the response will be written to.
-Usually it should just return the `body` argument unless some kind of transformation needs to be performed based on e.g. `headers` or `statusCode`.
+`handler` should return a `Writable` to which the response will be written to.
+Usually it should just return the `body` argument unless some kind of transformation needs to be performed based on e.g.
+`headers` or `statusCode`.

 The `handler` should validate the response and save any required state.
 If there is an error it should be thrown.